Shub1427/Shub1427.github.io/pages/word-counter.md

 The Word Counter code is written in 2hrs time, and is not optimal.
 It uses brute force to remove templates matched by different <InlineCode>regex</InlineCode>
 expressions, one by one in sequence.
-I will someday improve this script, to use AST for better perfomance and accurate results.
+I will someday improve this script, to use AST for better performance and accurate results.
 <br/>
 <br/>
 <i>